 Kate Morgan writes about the process and practice of chair caning, and how this newly-learnt skill is offering sound, rhythm and vision within a quiet, lockdown Glasgow interior.
 Spring 2020

 Designers Formafantasma explore materials, their origins, use and impact.
-In their recent exhibition Cambio at the Serpentine Galleries in London, they examined the life and after-life of trees.
+In their 2020 exhibition Cambio at the Serpentine Galleries in London, they examined the life and after-life of trees.
 Here they discuss design & ecology.
 Summer 2020Read on

 Thanks to support from Outset Contemporary Art Fund through their Outset Transformative Grant, Inverleith House, which sits at the heart of the Royal Botanic Garden Edinburgh, is to be transformed in to Climate House.
 Here Emma Nicolson, head of Creative Programmes at RBGE tells us more.
 Autumn 2020

 Episode One – The life & times of the Sanquhar Glove.
 Helen Voce’s first dispatch in a series that explores place and making from around Scotland.Read on